DaBlick/Hierarchical-Observer-Pattern/README.md

 # Hierarchical Observer

-HObserver is an extension of the `java.util.Observable` class and it's supporting framework that allows Observables to be part of an hierarchy such that events fired to any observable are also fired to its ancestors.
+HObserver is an extension of the `java.util.Observable` class that allows Observables to be part of an hierarchy where events fired by a child observable are also its ancestor's observers.

-#Observer Pattern
+## Gang-of-Four Observer Pattern

 `Observable` is an implementation of the GOF (Gang of Four) "Observer" pattern.
-An "Observable" provides an API with which "Observers" can register themselves for notifications whenever the Observable is changed.
-Since Observers register with Observable, the Observer is unaware of and thus decouple from its observers.
+"Observers" register themselves for notifications whenever the Observable is changed.
+The observable does make explicit calls to its observers.
+Instead observers register with observable and thus the observable is decoupled from its observers.

+## What is an Hierarchical Observer?

-For example, in a typical AJAX web application changing the name of some domain entity may require re-rendering in another part of the DOM where the name is displayed.
-Let's say we have a web app that maintains a contact list.
-Whenever the name of  a contact is changed, we might need to update any place where names are used.
+To illustrate the purpose of having an hierarchical observer, consider a typical AJAX web application that maintains a contact list.
+Whenever the name of  a contact is changed, components that display names would need to be updated.
 Such places would register themselves as observers of the the contact list.

-#What is an Hierarchical Observer?

-Suppose we wanted finer grained control over the update notification.
-For example, if we have a component that only displays the name, we don't need (nor "want") the expense of re-rendering if the thing that changed was the contact's phone number.
+Now suppose we wanted finer grained control over the update notification.
+For example, if we have a component that displays only names, we don't need re-rendering when a contact's phone number is changed.

 HObserver expands on the design pattern by introducing the notion of Observables that are part of a tree of Observables.
-The tree reflects the logical structure of the domain objects.
+The tree reflects a particular view of the domain objects.
 Each Observable in the tree C might have a parent Observable P. Anytime a notification is sent to observers of C, notifications are also sent to observers of all ancestors of C.

-It might be best to explain this in terms of the contact list example.

-Here's a potential organization of the tree of oberservables:
+In terms of our contact list example,  here's a potential organization of the tree:

 - Contact List
    - Contact